 You can use a global or local search, as well as search for a salary range and use other filters to find your perfect job.
 Indeed also offers email notices (like a “Google alert” for jobs), so you don't have to miss a job posting.

-Along with job postings, Glassdoor has a large collection of company reviews created by their employees.
+Along with job postings, Glassdoor has a large collection of company reviews created by its employees.
 Glassdoor allows you to see what it would be like to work for a particular company.
 A job posting might seem like the perfect fit for you, but you will need to make sure the company fits as well.

 Another great thing about Glassdoor is that the companies don't have any say on what goes into the reviews about them.
 You can be sure that what you see is the truth instead of what the company wants you to see.